 Where: 8549 Higuera Street, Culver City

-The Venice Love Wall
+The Venice love wall

-Where: 1239 Abbot Kinney Blvd., Venice
+Where: 1239 Abbot Kinney Boulevard, Venice

-Where: 12120 Venice Blvd, Los Angeles
+Where: 12120 Venice Boulevard, Los Angeles

-Where: 800 North Fairfax Ave., Los Angeles
+Where: 800 N. Fairfax Avenue, Los Angeles

-The Global Angel Wings Project Wall
+The Global Angel Wings Project wall

-Where: 8401 West 3rd Street, Los Angeles
+Where: 8401 W. 3rd Street, Los Angeles

 Where: 608 Mateo Street, Los Angeles

-This installation by artist Matty Mo is one of his most popular—thanks, in no small part, to Instagram.
+This installation by artist Matty Mo is one of his most popular thanks, in no small part, to Instagram.
 Wall-seekers will find it at The Springs in the DTLA Arts District and bask in the glory of its simple, clean elegance.

-Where: 700 S Flower St., Los Angeles
+Where: 700 S. Flower Street, Los Angeles

-The Goddess Wall is a collaboration between street artists WRDSMTH and Colette Miller.
+The goddess wall is a collaboration between street artists WRDSMTH and Colette Miller.
 Visitors and art-loving locals can find it at The Bloc in DTLA.
 Anyone who feels moved by the mural’s inspirational text can explore the area and find several more WRDSMTH murals.